 Impact

-A buffer overflow exists in the Assimp library’s FBX Importer in the aiMaterial::AddBinaryProperty function where a property key string from a crafted FBX file is copied into a fixed‑size heap buffer by strcpy() without runtime length validation.
-This unchecked copy can corrupt memory on the heap; while the CVE data does not state the exact consequence, it is strongly implied that such an overflow could lead to arbitrary code execution or memory corruption.
-The description explicitly identifies the flaw, but the ultimate impact is not directly stated.
+A buffer overflow occurs in the Assimp library’s FBX Importer within aiMaterial::AddBinaryProperty, where a property key string from a crafted FBX file is copied into a fixed‑size heap buffer using strcpy() without runtime length validation.
+This unchecked copy can corrupt heap memory; the CVE description does not state the exact consequence, but it is inferred that such an overflow could enable arbitrary code execution or other memory corruption, potentially compromising confidentiality, integrity, or availability.
+The weakness relates to CWE-120 (Buffer Copy without Checking Size) and CWE-122 (Buffer Over-read/Overflow).

 Affected Systems

-All releases of Assimp up to and including 6.0.2 are affected.
-Any application that links to these versions and processes FBX files is potentially vulnerable.
+Assimp versions up to and including 6.0.2 are affected.
+Any application that links against these releases and processes FBX files is potentially vulnerable.
+The original vendor information is not listed, so the affected products are identified only as the Assimp library itself.

 Risk and Exploitability